surlyoldcat/snakepigsheep/README.md

 - [Active](http://active-platform-swaggerpub.s3-website-us-east-1.amazonaws.com)
 - QA (TBD)

+Ideally, we would have a separate S3 site for each environment.
+Then run `publish_site` to populate the API sub-sites.
+Then `update_api` could be triggered from GitHub or CircleCI, to magically keep the API docs in sync with the environment.

 ## publish_site
 This utility will create or update a static site in S3 which contains multiple swagger-ui subsites, one per API.
 It also creates a very basic root index with links to each API subsite.